 Seven.
 I believe in Heaven because some of the greatest, wisest, best people who ever lived believed in Heaven.

 Jim and Elisabeth Elliot.
 Corrie ten Boom.
 Billy Graham.
 My mama.
 My grandmother.
 Marguerite Briscoe.
 Maybelle Montgomery.
 Professor George Harrison.
 My wife.
 Joni Aereckson Tada.

 Eight.
 I believe in Heaven because I believe in hell.

 There has to be a hell.
-Otherwise, the Hitlers and Stalins have pulled a fast one and gotten off scot-free.
+Without a hell, the Hitlers and Stalins have pulled a fast one and gotten off scot-free.
 After slaughtering untold millions, they paid for their misdeeds with their own death?
 Where is the justice in that?
 The death of such a pip-squeak could not begin to compensate for the endless multitudes whose deaths they were responsible for.
 There has to be a hell, otherwise there is no justice in the universe.